JBlackSNHU/JBlackSNHU.github.io/index.md

 }
 ```

-While I do feel that I can continue to grow in the area of Algorithms and Data Structures, I feel I have a solid understanding of both of the topics and can easily work with other team members to design sound and secure code in this area.
+While I do feel that I can continue to grow in the area of Algorithms and Data Structures, I also believe that I have a solid understanding of both of the topics and can easily work with other team members to design sound and secure code in this area.

 ## Databases